Kentico/xperience-component-samples/Kentico.Selector.ObjectSelector/README.md

 # Object selector form component
 ---
-:warning: This component is under development.
-It is not recommended to include this component in your projects.
+:warning: This component is an unfinished product currently under active development.
+As such, it is still lacking certain features.
+We do not recommend integrating it to live, customer-facing sites.
 ---

 The object selector form component allows content editors to select objects of a specified type (defined by the developer) when editing page builder components via the properties configuration dialog.
 The selector returns a collection of *ObjectSelectorItem* objects corresponding to the objects selected by the user, which contain the code name of the returned object in the *ObjectCodeName* property.
 Additionally, the selector can be set to return GUIDs of object in the *ObjectGuid* property instead of code names.